Dyvels/IoTAnalyzer/README.md

 They same approach can be adapted to all other commands.
 Further informations can be found here: https://cmd2.readthedocs.io/en/latest/features/redirection.html#output-redirection-and-pipes

 ### Outlook
 The tool will be further developed during the research project, based on occuring demand of features.
-Next steps are to improve the functionalities of the CLI like finding all entries for a specific IP and the implementation of output commands.
+Next steps are to improve the functionalities of the CLI like finding all entries for a specific IP.